copier-org/copier/docs/updating.md

 your answers from the last update.

 Of course, the experience will be less satisfactory.
 The new template will override any changes found in your local project.
-But you can use a git diff tool to overcome that.
+But you can use a Git diff tool to overcome that.
 After doing this, further updates generally keep on working as usual.